-(i) Pledge of 43.71% shareholding of Maharashtra Border Check Post Network Limited representing 21,857 equity shares held by the Company and (ii) A first charge over the Designated A/c-Debenture Payments and all funds and monies lying therein present & future.
+(i) Pledge of 24.53% shareholding of Maharashtra Border Check Post Network Limited representing 12,265 equity shares held by the Company and Pledge of 14% shareholding of Ahmedabad Ring Road Infrastructure Limited representing 14,64,400 equity shares held by the Company (iii) A first charge over the Designated A/c-Debenture Payments and all funds and monies lying therein present & future.

-(d) 2,166 (March 31, 2019: 3,600) Redeemable, Non Convertible debentures (NCD) are secured by:
+(b) 2,000 (March 31, 2020: 2,166) Redeemable, Non Convertible debentures (NCD) are secured by:

-(i) The Corporate Guarantee by Sadbhav Engineering Limited ('SEL') (Holding Company); (ii) first ranking charge created by way of hypothecation over the designated account and (iii) first and second ranking exclusive mortgage over the mortgaged property, in accordance with the respective Security Documents.
+(i) The Corporate Guarantee by Sadbhav Engineering Limited ('SEL') (Holding Company); (ii) first ranking charge created by way of hypothecation over the designated account and (iii) first and second ranking exclusive mortgage over the mortgaged property, in accordance with the respective Security Documents. (iv) Pledge of 15% shareholding of Maharashtra Border Check Post Network Limited representing 7,500 equity shares held by the Company and Pledge of 32% shareholding of Ahmedabad Ring Road Infrastructure Limited representing 33,47,200 equity shares held by the Company

-(e) Terms of Repayment for:
+(c) Terms of Repayment for: